miestasmia/Perdyshot/README.md

 ![](http://i.imgur.com/mCluahW.png)

 # License :book:
-Perdyshot is free software released under the MIT license.
+Perdyshot is free software (as in freedom and free beer) released under the MIT license.
 See `LICENSE.md` for the full license. :statue_of_liberty:

 # Thanks to :thumbsup:
 * [Prof. Erik Ernst](http://www.daimi.au.dk/~eernst/) for helping me figure out alpha compositing and having a tonne of patience.